mike-odom/com.unity.addressables/readme.md

 With everything set up and configured, it's time to build the project's contents!

 In your Addressable Groups window, tick all 'Include in build' boxes of those groups that should be built.
 From the build tab, there's a new `Default build script - Multi-Catalog` option.
 Select this one to start a content build with the multi-catalog setup.

+**Note**: built-in content is automatically included along with the player build as a post-build process.
+External catalogs and their content are built and moved to their location when they are build.
+It's up to the user to configure the build and load paths of these external catalogs so that they are properly placed next to the player build or into a location that can be picked up by the content distribution system, e.g. Valve's SteamPipe for Steam.

 ## Loading the external catalogs